Skip to Content

 Striped formations in Badlands as far as the eye can see

-The Big Badlands Overlook is another great photo spot in the park because it features reddish stripes of the Brule Formation.
+Big Badlands Overlook is a great photo spot because it perfectly showcases the reddish stripes of the Brule Formation that are synonymous with Badlands.

-We like this overlook because it’s a very short walk to incredible views.
-Next time we visit Badlands, we will stop at Big Badlands Overlook for sunrise.
+Next time we visit Badlands, we’ll go to Big Badlands Overlook for sunrise.

 Panorama Point in the snow at Badlands National Park